MicrosoftDocs/visualstudio-docs/docs/ide/finding-and-using-visual-studio-extensions.md

 - Choose **Never show this message again**.

   - If the notification concerns a crash in a previous session, Visual Studio no longer shows a notification when a crash associated with this extension occurs.
 Visual Studio will still show notifications when unresponsiveness can be associated with this extension, or for crashes or unresponsiveness that can be associated with other extensions.
-  - If the notification concerns unresponsiveness, the IDE no longer shows a notification when this extension is associated with unresponsiveness.
-Visual Studio will still show crash-related notifications for this extension, and crash- and unresponsiveness-related notifications for other extensions.
+  - If the notification concerns unresponsiveness, the integrated development environment (IDE) no longer shows a notification when this extension is associated with unresponsiveness.
+Visual Studio will still show crash-related notifications for this extension and crash- and unresponsiveness-related notifications for other extensions.

-- Choose **Learn more** to come to this page.
+- Choose **Learn more** to navigate to this page.

 - Choose the **X** button at the end of the notification to dismiss the notification.
 A new notification will appear for future instances of the extension being associated with a crash or UI unresponsiveness.

 > [!NOTE]
 > A UI unresponsiveness or crash notification means only that one of the extension’s modules was on the stack when the UI was unresponsive or when the crash occurred.
 It does not necessarily mean that the extension itself was the culprit.
-It is possible that the extension called code which is part of Visual Studio, which in turn resulted in unresponsive UI or a crash.
+It's possible that the extension called code that's part of Visual Studio, which in turn resulted in unresponsive UI or a crash.
 However, the notification may still be useful if the extension which led to the UI unresponsiveness or crash is not important to you.
 In this case, disabling the extension avoids the UI unresponsiveness or the crash in the future, without impacting your productivity.

 ## Sample master copies and working copies